 How to Rebuild Your Social Life After the Loss of a Partner

 Losing a partner can shatter your world, leaving you in a sea of uncertainty.
-You may question your ability to rebuild or even your desire to try.
-This primary loss ripples outward, creating a cascade of secondary losses that compound your grief.
+You may question your ability to rebuild your life or even your desire to try.
+This loss ripples outward, creating a cascade of secondary losses that compound your grief.
 The future you envisioned together vanishes, along with the comfort of a helpmate and the security of a shared income.
-For some, the role of co-parent now falls solely on your shoulders.
-Even simple pleasures, like sharing a quiet evening at home, become poignant reminders of your loss.
-Some friends may withdraw, unsure how to respond to your grief, while social invitations dwindle, leaving you feeling increasingly isolated.

-Tips on Rebuilding Your Social Life After the Loss of a Partner
+Rebuilding Your Social Life After the Loss of a Partner

 Allow Yourself Time to Grieve

-- Circumstances surrounding your partner’s death
+- Circumstances surrounding the loss of your partner

 - Previous losses you’ve endured